 If your roommate moves out during the semester, you will be given one of the following options:

 It is the student's responsibility to take the first steps in finding a roommate with assistance from Residence Life.
 If the student fails to take the responsibility we will assign to the best of our ability.

-All of the residence halls are closed during Christmas Break and Spring Break.
-The apartment community will remain open during both breaks.
+All of the residence halls are closed during Christmas Break.
+The apartment community will remain open during the holiday break.

 Summer Housing is available during the summer months in one of the apartment complexes on campus.
 Students pay a weekly rate for rent and must pay their rent the month prior to their stay.
-Information is listed in the summer contract.
+Meal Plans are not available during the summer.
+More information is listed in the summer contract.